White Bread

 Step Five

-You’ll also see the word “Rest” next to #11 telling you that it is in the “rest” phase as the unit warms up the ingredients.
+You’ll also see the word “Rest” next to #11, indicating that it’s in the “rest” phase while the unit warms up the ingredients.
 This “rest” phase should last about 20-25 minutes.
 Note the estimated completion time at the bottom of the screen.
-We started the machine at about 4:00 PM, so the unit estimated the process would end at 6:02 PM.
+We started the machine at approximately 4:00 PM, and the unit estimated that the process would end at 6:02 PM.

 Bread Machine Bread